 The revelations state that little children "cannot sin, for power is not given unto Satan to tempt little children, until they begin to become accountable before me" (D&C 29:47).
 All of us know of deeds performed by little children that may only be described as evil.
-I am aware of a seven-year old who in an act of rage killed his brother.
+I am aware of a seven-year-old who in an act of rage killed his brother.
 The act of murder is a heinous sin.
 But in this case the child's action is not counted as sin.
 Why?
 Because, in the words of God, "Little children are redeemed from the foundation of the world through mine Only Begotten" (D&C 29:46).
 Christ explained that "the curse of Adam is taken from [children] in me, that it hath no power over them" (Moroni 8:8).
 Little children are subject to the effects of the Fall, just as all of us are; they are not, however, held accountable for their actions.
 In summary, little children are saved without any preconditions-without faith, repentance, or baptism.
-Their innocence is decreed and declared by and through the tender mercies of an omni-loving Lord.
-Children are innocent through the Atonement, not because there is no sin in their nature.
+Their innocence is decreed and declared by and through the tender mercies of an all-loving Lord.
+Children are innocent because of the Atonement, not because there is no sin in their nature.

 4. Joseph Smith taught that we are gods in embryo.
 Some people believe that Joseph Smith and the Latter-day Saints progressed or evolved beyond the doctrine of the Fall, that the message of the Book of Mormon was later quietly but surely superseded by the purer pronouncements in the King Follett Sermon.
 To me such views are groundless and misleading.
-It was in 1841 that the Prophet made his now-famous statement about the correctness and power of the Book of Mormon (TPJS 194).
-Only the night before the Prophet's martyrdom,

-Hyrum Smith read and commented upon extracts from the Book of Mormon, on the imprisonments and deliverance of the servants of God for the Gospel's sake.
-Joseph bore a powerful testimony to the guards of the divine authenticity of the Book of Mormon, the restoration of the Gospel, the administration of angels, and that the kingdom of God was again established upon the earth.
-(HC 6:600)
+It was in 1841 that the Prophet made his now-famous statement about the correctness and power of the Book of Mormon.
+Only the night before the Prophet's martyrdom, "Hyrum Smith read and commented upon extracts from the Book of Mormon, on the imprisonments and deliverance of the servants of God for the Gospel's sake.
+Joseph bore a powerful testimony to the guards of the divine authenticity of the Book of Mormon, the restoration of the Gospel, the administration of angels, and that the kingdom of God was again established upon the earth."
 That scene in Carthage certainly bespeaks more than sentimental attachment on the part of the Prophet to the scriptural record-and to the doctrines it put forward-that had come to light through his instrumentality almost two decades earlier.
 The fact is, on some occasions Joseph Smith spoke of the nobility of humankind, and on some occasions he spoke of the carnality of humankind.
-(For the latter perspective, see TPJS 26-27, 30, 196, 249-50, 252, 258, 303, 315, 328.)
-To conclude that the Prophet taught only of humankind's nobility-or, for that matter, that he taught only of humankind's ignobility-is to misrepresent his broader theological view.
+To conclude that the Prophet taught only of humankind's ignobility-or, for that matter, that he taught only of humankind's ignobility-is to misrepresent his broader theological view.